Things to consider when preparing food and water for your emergency supply kit.

 Take part in a five-minute earthquake drill wherever you are Oct.
 19 and start the process of preparing for a disaster.

-Northern California fires have dominated the news since last week.
-Here's a quick breakdown of what has been burning, with updates as of Wednesday night.
+Northern California wildfires have dominated the news since last week.
+Here's a quick breakdown of what has been burning, with updates as of Thursday.

 When an engine from Berkeley was dispatched to Santa Rosa on Monday, it had no idea what to expect.